bruin-data/bruin/docs/ingestion/mysql.md

           port: 3306
           database: "mysql"
 ```
+- `name`: The name to identify this MySQL connection
-- `username`: the username to connect to the database
+- `username`: The MySQL username with access to the database
-- `password`: the password for the user
+- `password`: The password for the specified username
-- `host`: the host address of the database server
+- `host`: The host address of the MySQL server (e.g., localhost or an IP address)
-- `port`: the port number the database server is listening on, the default is 3306
+- `port`: The port number the database server is listening on (default: 3306)
-- `dbname`: the name of the database to connect to
+- `database`:  The name of the database to connect to

 ### Step 2: Create an asset file for data ingestion